There are four vital keys to living consciously.

 Conscious Diet does mean eating properly.
 But at the more advanced stages, this principle applies to every aspect of what we consume and the correct term would be Conscious Consumption.
 We ‘consume’ in many ways.
 Watching television, movies, seeing people in the street and clouds in the sky, reading magazines and books, listening to music and background noise, small-talk and gossip, shopping for food and for luxuries, being engaged in business, families and a thousand other activities that are part of our everyday lives.

 None of these are good or bad in themselves.
-What we do with then and how much we consume of them is what makes the difference.
+What we do with them and how much we consume of them is what makes the difference.
 Like ‘junk’ food, so also more than just a small amount of ‘junk’ movies and newspapers are toxic and clogging to our system.
 There is nothing wrong with the occasional pizza or fast-food snack.
 In fact, if we are unable to ever eat these, we might have a problem of being overly sensitive and not much good in the real world.
 But to eat this type of food on anything like a regular basis is to invite unconscious pathology.
 Dinner parties or going out to eat with family and friends are an essential expression of a healthy lifestyle and relationships.
 However, doing that every day is an indication of numerous psychological and emotional imbalances.
 Going shopping for gifts for oneself or others indicates a well-balanced sense of abundance and generosity.
 Visiting shops and buying unnecessary items every other day indicates an emptiness and loss of soul.
 And doing that will further add to the sense of isolation and meaninglessness.
-Business, world-work and earning money is essential for most people, and not just for the money, but for the gift of work in itself.
+Business, world-work and earning money are essential for most people, and not just for the money, but for the gift of work in itself.
 Raising a family is also a business and world-work.
 It is healthy and also gives us a sense of personhood within our family and community.
 An avoidance of these responsibilities indicates an immaturity, which affects all aspects of that person’s well-being and those with whom they live.
 But excessive working hours and obsessive attachment to family duties is also unhealthy and usually indicates an avoidance of other more soulful responsibilities.

 As we develop in our personal practice of living consciously, we assess the various aspects of the world that we ‘consume’ and make informed choices about what and how much we consume of different parts of the world.
 We also realise that we affect and are in turn ‘consumed by’ the world in many different ways and we need to be aware of this and here also to be able to make creative choices.